kutycoi123/yelp_recommendation_system/README.md

 Pre-process dataset:
  - Download dataset from yelp.ca/dataset
  - Extract the dataset to get 6 json files.
 We only need file yelp_academic_dataset_user.json and yelp_academic_dataset_review.json so we can delete other files.
+Put these 2 files inside the src folder.
  - Install python3 (3.x.x version) and pip
  - Install Git bash to run shell script on your Window computer
  - Open Git bash on your clone folder and run these following commands: